 - Limit postmenopausal hormone therapy.
 Combination hormone therapy may raise the chance.
 Talk with your doctor about the benefits and risks of hormone therapy.

 - Maintain a healthy weight.
 If your weight is healthy, work to maintain that weight.
-The right diet for breast cancer is essential for patients.
+The proper diet for breast cancer is essential for patients.
 If you want to lose weight, ask your doctor about nutritional approaches to accomplish this.

 How to cure breast cancer through home-remedies